Federated Capital Income Fund (F) CAPFX

-Within the fixed-income portfolio, the fund’s duration position was slightly higher than last quarter at approximately 89%, and we still believe that interest rates may be trending higher over the remainder of the year.
-The portfolio had an average effective duration of 4.08 years vs. the benchmark at 4.56 years.
-The fund maintained its yield curve flattening bias.
+Within the fixed-income portfolio, the sector allocation has remained consistent throughout the quarter with a significant over-weight to High Yield and slight overweight to EM.
+The portfolio had an average effective duration of 4.1 years vs. the benchmark at 4.5 years.
+The fund maintained its yield-curve flattening bias.